-- b.
+- (b) For each ELI set-aside Unit, up to \$175,000 for New Construction and up to \$144,000 for Acquisition/Rehabilitation.
+This funding will be provided as some combination of grant and SAIL loan funds.
+Terms on the SAIL loan funds will be 0% interest, forgivable over 15 years (SAIL-ELI Forgivable Loan). - b.
 Applicants will be required to complete a Development Cost Pro Forma detailing the anticipated expenses and sources of funding.
 To be eligible to be considered for funding, sources of funding must equal or exceed uses of funding.
-Two draft pro formas are provided as Attachment 2. - c.
+A draft pro forma is attached as Attachment 2. - c.
 Applicants will be required to provide documentation to demonstrate financing proposals or commitments of funding for all non-Corporation funding being provided for the development, such as commitment letters, or letters of interest or intent. - d.
 Development overhead shall be limited to 10% of development costs, as specified through a formula provided in the development cost pro forma.
 In addition to the application fee, other fees also must be provided on the pro forma.
-Attachment 1 provides a list of the types of fees that will be part of the financing awarded the Corporation, and in many cases will be paid out of the financing awarded by the Corporation. - To ensure that these scarce resources are allocated to developments in a prudent manner, after preliminary awards are made, Florida Housing will finalize the appropriate amount of grant funding based on needs determined in credit underwriting. - 14.
-Applicant Certification and Acknowledgement (As part of their application, applicants must sign and include this in their applications in order to be considered for funding)
+Attachment 1 provides a list of the types of fees that will be part of the financing awarded the Corporation, and in many cases will be paid out of the financing awarded by the Corporation. - e.
+To ensure that these scarce resources are allocated to developments in a prudent manner, after preliminary awards are made, Florida Housing will finalize the appropriate amount of grant funding based on needs determined in credit underwriting. - 14.
+Applicant Certification and Acknowledgement (As part of their application, applicants must sign and include this in order to be considered for funding)

-The applicant signs this certification to indicate its understanding of the requirements of the RFA, and its commitments and responsibilities as an applicant under the RFA, including its commitment to provide additional required information during the credit underwriting process.
+The certification will show that the applicant certifies its understanding of the requirements of the RFA, and its commitments and responsibilities as an applicant under the RFA, including its commitment to provide additional required information during the credit underwriting process.
 See Attachment 3 for a summary of what the certification will include.